Time budget (AX2Go and virtual network) - AXM Plus

 Example: time budget set to 30 days.

-A user’s AX2Go connects to the AXM service via the cloud.
+A user’s AX2Go is connected to the AXM service via the cloud.
 Since the user is still authorised, the time budget is renewed to the full 30 days.

 The locking system administrator closes their laptop and goes on vacation for three weeks.